An efficient second-order cone programming approach for dynamic optimal transport on staggered grid discretization: Introduction

 \section{Introduction}

-Initiated by Monge \cite{monge} in 1781, optimal transport (OT) has evolved into a well-established mathematical area, significantly advanced via Kantorovich's relaxation \cite{Kantorovich42,Kantorovich48}.
-The Monge-Kantorovich OT problem seeks the minimum cost (Kantorovich distance) to transport the mass between two probability distributions \cite{villani,Santamot,peyre,ambrosio21}.
-In recent years, OT has found extensive applications in various fields such as image processing \cite{delon04,zhu07,tart16,papa17}, music transcription \cite{flamary16}, economics \cite{galichon16}, and statistics \cite{gutierrez17}.
-In the seminal work of Benamou and Brenier \cite{bb00}, the $L^2$ Monge-Kantorovich OT problem was reformulated within a continuum mechanics framework.
-According to \cite[Proposition 1.1]{bb00}, given two probability densities $\rho_0$ and $\rho_1$ with the same total mass over a spatial domain $X\subseteq{\mathds R}^d$, the $L^2$ Kantorovich distance is equivalent to the optimal value of the following \emph{dynamic optimal transport} (DOT) problem
+Initiated by Monge \cite{monge} in 1781, optimal transport (OT) has evolved into a well-established mathematical area, and significantly advanced through Kantorovich's relaxation \cite{Kantorovich42}.
+The (Monge-Kantorovich) OT problem seeks the minimum cost to transport the mass between two probability measures \cite{villani}.
+In recent years, it has found extensive applications across various fields, including signal processing \cite{flamary16,tart16}, economics \cite{galichon16,wrd25}, and machine learning \cite{peyre}.

+In the seminal work of Benamou and Brenier \cite{bb00}, OT was studied within a continuum mechanics framework.
+According to \cite[Proposition 1.1]{bb00}, given two probability measures $\rho_0$ and $\rho_1$ over a spatial domain $X\subseteq{\mathds R}^d$, the $L^2$ Kantorovich-Wasserstein distance, i.e., the optimal value of the OT problem under a quadratic distance cost, is the same as the optimal value of the following \emph{dynamic optimal transport} (DOT) problem